ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 In the example, we handled _all_ exceptions.
 The true power of exceptions though, lies in _not_ handling them.
-They automatically propagate up the call stack, until a handler is encountered.
+They automatically propagate down the call stack, until a handler is encountered.

 Suppose that instead of throwing our custom `ParseException`,